 5. Send Them a Thank You Gift

 As a full-time missionary, I send one gift a year.
-Whether you’re about to do your DTS, or you’re in full-time missions, I think it’s so important to continue to love on our supporters.
-It doesn’t need to be anything big, maybe stickers from where you go on outreach, or fun candies from where you’re doing your DTS.
-Attach a hand written letter, saying thank you for all they’ve done!
-If you aren't able to do that, maybe when you return home, cook a big meal at your house and invite everyone over!
+Whether you’re about to do your DTS, or you’ve been in full-time missions, it’s important to continue to show your love for your supporters in tangible ways.
+It doesn’t need to be anything huge -- it could be stickers from wherever you go on outreach, or fun candies from the country where you’re doing your DTS.
+Attach a handwritten letter, saying thank you for all they’ve done!
+If you aren't able to do that, maybe when you return home, cook a big meal at your house and invite everyone over.
 Spend an evening telling stories about your life-changing time.

-So go the extra mile to love them, because they've done the same for you.
-Be creative and use these tips to branch out into your own unique form of appreciation.
-Show them you value and appreciate all they've done for you; because without financial partnership, we aren't able to accomplish all that God's called of us, and the spreading of the Gospel is brought to a halt.
-But with it, the Great Commission draws closer to its goal with each day.
+When it comes to your supporters, go the extra mile to love them, because they've done the same for you.
+Be creative, and use these tips to find your own ways to show your appreciation.
+Without financial partnership, we would not be able to accomplish all that God has called us to do, and the spreading of the Gospel would come to a halt.
+With it, however, we can continue our work in fulfilling the Great Commission.

 Like what you read?
 Check out these other blogs we've got!